 Some of the key ERP audits carried out by Avigna are:

 Implementation Review: This is critical audit that is carried out soon after the implementation.
 The objective is to check whether the implementation has been carried out as per the client requirements and to its optimum capacity.
-Implementation is often a tricky subject where any gaps with organization-wide integration can topple the whole system.
-In other words, a faulty implementation can undo the entire effort.
-An audit is essential to identify any such gaps and plug these.
+An audit is essential to identify any gaps and plug these.

 Business Audit: We check whether the business modules are in place.
 We start with KPIs that indicate controls and functionality within the business processes.
 These are essential when checking the performance of the ERP systems that boost the business.

-Module blueprint: We map the various features of an ERP module.
-This is the roadmap that the system must be working under.
+Module Blueprint: This is the roadmap that the system must be working under.
 Here we have components, functions and goalposts.
-In many ways, this is the blueprint of the software.
 This blueprint is the reference document that is used to check the working of the software, its features and functions.
-Does it include all the features?
-Does it adhere to the flow described in the blueprint?
-This is one of the elementary ways of checking the functioning of a software.

 Timely audits have multiple benefits and are essential in maintaining the functionality of the software.
 Call us to know more about our ERP audit system.